When Death Occurs

 Taking Care of Personal Property

 Following the death of your loved one, there are few things you need to attend to involving the deceased’s personal life.
 First, secure your loved one’s property.
 Make sure their home and vehicle are properly secure.
 If your loved one has a pet, make the necessary arrangements for the pet to be taken care of by family or friends.
 Any mail that comes to your loved one should be forwarded to a family member that plans to handle the deceased’s estate.
-Any mail that piles up at a vacant home only alarms potential intruders that a home is empty.
-Make sure to contact the deceased’s boss and inform them of the death.
+Think through the immediate contacts you should make, such as family, close friends, clergy, and the deceased’s work place.
+Sometimes assigning a close friend or family member to assist with contacts is helpful.
 If your loved one had any upcoming appointments, make contact to notify them about the death and to cancel the appointment.